derrickdominic/derrickdominic.github.io/privacy_policy.md

 ---
-title: Mirabella Ministry App Privacy Policy
 permalink: /mirabella/privacy/
 ---

-# Privacy Policy
+# Mirabella Ministry App Privacy Policy

 This policy applies to the Mirabella Ministry apps on Android and iOS.